openai/gym/README.rst

 Testing
 =======

-We are using `pytest <http://doc.pytest.org>`_ for tests.
+We are using `pytest <http://doc.pytest.org>`_ and doctest for tests.
 You can run them via:

 .. code:: shell

-    pytest
+    pytest --doctest-modules gym/envs/toy_text/ && pytest

 .. _See What's New section below: